 By God’s grace, have no favorites.

-One way we shape a culture of belonging in our youth ministry is to model the God who “shows no partiality” (James 2:1).
+One way we shape is to model the God who “shows no partiality” (James 2:1).
 While the Lord very well may give you a special favor and connection with certain students, we are called as leaders to get out of our comfort zones for the sake of the Kingdom.

 God’s heart throughout Scripture is for the side-lined and marginalized.
 Isaiah 56:3 says: “The Lord God, who gathers the outcasts of Israel, declares, ‘I will gather yet others to him besides those already gathered.’
 Our God is a gathering God.
 Let us go and do likewise.

 Our are truly one of my favorite greatest highlights of my job, and have become wonderful friends of mine!
 However, part of my job as a leader is to remember that I am not there for a good time myself, but to pour my heart and life into my students.